 WAIVERS & EXEMPTIONS FOR RESIDENTS OFFICE Students who are the highest-ranking graduate of their high school class (valedictorian) Student Accounting High school graduates who received TANF benefits while in high school Student Accounting Children of POWs and MIAs as certified by the U.S. Department of Defense Veteran Services Children of disabled Firefighters or Peace Officers as certified by the Texas Higher Education Coordinating Board Student Accounting Blind or Deaf Students as certified by the Texas Health and Human Services - Blind and Deaf-Blind Services, and Deaf and Hard of Hearing Services.
-Student Accounting/Access and Learning Accommodations Students in foster or other residential care as certified by the Texas Department of Protective and Regulatory Services Student Accounting

-Students classified as residents or nonresidents for purposes of tuition assessment may be eligible to have all or part of their state tuition and/or designated tuition waived if they qualify for one of the waivers or exemptions listed.
+Student Accounting/Access and Learning Accommodations Students in foster or other residential care as certified by the Texas Department of Protective and Regulatory Services Student Accounting tuition waived if they qualify for one of the waivers or exemptions listed.
 Contact the appropriate office for additional information and to determine eligibility.

 WAIVERS & EXEMPTIONS FOR RESIDENTS OR NONRESIDENTS OFFICE High school students enrolled in class sections for dual high school and college credit may have state and designated tuition waived or reduced Dual Enrollment Hazlewood Tuition Exemption for Veterans and their dependents (Hazlewood) Veteran Services Students enrolled in more than one Texas public institution of higher education at the same time may have a reduction in minimum state tuition charges Enrollment Center Senior citizens 65 years of age or older may audit courses without payment of state and designated tuition Student Accounting TSTC employees, their spouses and/or dependents have a reduction in state tuition and a waiver of designated tuition Human Resources Students classified as nonresidents of Texas for purposes of tuition assessment may be eligible to pay resident rates if they qualify for one of the waivers or exemptions listed.
-Enrollment Center
+Enrollment Center WAIVEDS & EVENDTIONS FOR MONDESIDENTS OFFICE

 WAIVERS & EXEMPTIONS FOR NONRESIDENTS OFFICE Military personnel stationed in Texas and their spouses and children Veteran Services Veteran, spouse/dependent of a non-Texas member of the U.S. Armed Forces whose intent is to make Texas his/her new home.
 Veteran Services Veteran Access, Choice and Accountability Act of 2014 ("Choice Act") Section 702 Veteran Services Individuals employed at least half time as teachers or professors at Texas institutions of higher education and their spouses and children Student Accounting Students whose families transferred to Texas as a part of the State's plan for economic development.
 Employer company must be certified as eligible by the Texas Higher Education Coordinating Board Student Accounting Students who receive a competitive scholarship of at least \$1,000 Enrollment Center Students who reside in a county or parish of Arkansas, Louisiana, New Mexico, or Oklahoma, that is adjacent to Texas in the out-of-state county or parish where a current reciprocity agreement is in effect with a college or university.
-Enrollment Center Students from Mexico or Canada enrolled through a Texas Higher Education Coordinating Board Student Accounting approved Exchange Program
+Enrollment Center Students from Mexico or Canada enrolled through a Texas Higher Education Coordinating Board approved Exchange Program Student Accounting

+Texas State Technical College tstc.edu Students from Mexico who demonstrate financial need

+Student Accounting

-Students from Mexico who demonstrate financial need Student Accounting Nonimmigrant aliens residing in Texas in accordance with NATO treaties and their spouses and children Student Accounting
+Nonimmigrant aliens residing in Texas in accordance with NATO treaties and their spouses and children

+Student Accounting